-In my mid twenties, I had super shitty credit and was tens of thousands of dollars in debt from a personal loan used for traveling and partying.
+In my mid twenties, I had terrible credit and was tens of thousands of dollars in debt from a personal loan used for traveling and partying.
 I had no secondary education, no car, no house, no investments, nothing to show for it.
 As Dave Ramsey says, I had been trying to out earn my stupidity for years.

 In 2009, someone left the book Rich Dad, Poor Dad on one of my airplanes (I was a 27-year-old flight attendant at the time, for a small regional airline, making about $1,300 a month).
 I read it in less than a day.

-After reading that book, I immediately stopped bleeding money on drinking every weekend and I stopped traveling for a while.
-I started picking up shifts, doing odd jobs, and became obsessed with paying off my debt.
+After reading that book, I immediately stopped bleeding money on drinking every weekend and stopped traveling for a while.
+I started picking up shifts, doing odd jobs, and became obsessed with paying off debt.
 I loved it.
-It was a high better than anything I could buy, smoke, snort, eat, or drink.
+It was a high better than anything I could buy, smoke, eat, or drink.
 It still is.